TechnoPagan87109/CommunityTBNL/README.md

 ### Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us [insert contact information].
+If you have any questions, suggestions, or feedback, please feel free to reach out to me at communitytbnl@gmail.com

 Let's work together to build a sustainable, replicable, near Post-Scarcity ecovillage and from there, move towards full Post-Scarcity